namank70/CarbonSight/README.md

 This project is safest to run in an isolated local environment:

 - Use a Python virtual environment for the backend
-- Keep frontend dependencies inside this repo with `npm install`
+- Keep frontend dependencies local to this repository with `npm install`
-- Do not install backend packages globally
+- Avoid installing backend dependencies globally

 ### Backend